cbworden/shake-doc/references.rst

 Post-Earthquake Response.

 Boatwright, J., H. Bundock, J. Luetgert, L. Seekins, L. Gee and P. Lombard (2003).
-The dependence of PGA and PGV on distance and magnitude inferred from Northern California ShakeMap data.
+The dependence of sPGA and PGV on distance and magnitude inferred from Northern California ShakeMap data.
 Bull.
 Seism.
 Soc.
 Am., 93, no. 5, 2043-2055.

 Boatwright, J., K. Thywissen, and L. Seekins (2001).
 Correlation of ground-motion and intensity for the